binexa/php-the-right-way/_posts/02-01-01-Code-Style-Guide.md

 Dan Anda dapat menjalankan phpcs secara manual dari shell:

     phpcs -sw --standard=PSR1 file.php

-It will show errors and describe how to fix them.
-It can also be helpful to include the `phpcs` command in a git pre-commit hook with the `--filter=GitStaged` CLI argument.
-That way, code which contain violations against the chosen standard cannot enter the repository until those violations have been fixed.

 Ini akan menunjukkan kesalahan dan menjelaskan cara memperbaikinya.
 Menyertakan perintah `phpcs` dalam kait pra-komit git (_git pre-commit hook_) dengan argumen CLI `--filter=GitStaged` juga dapat membantu.